 You are going to LOVE your weekend in Sedona, especially if you haven’t been to Arizona before!
 I grew up in Wisconsin so my knowledge of Arizona on this visit was pretty limited.
 We now live in San Francisco and since have returned to Arizona many times (it’s our favorite state to treat as our backyard!)
 What I adore about this state is how varied the landscape is.

-It was snowing up North in the Grand Canyon and Flagstaff when we visited.
+It was snowing up North in the Grand Canyon National Park and Flagstaff when we visited.
 On the opposite side in Green Valley, it’s pure heat and desert.
 Sedona, Arizona is more Northern but this pocket of the landscape is utterly unique to the country.

 Before we jump into my suggested Sedona itinerary, let’s chat vortexes real quick, as they are what makes Sedona stand out.
 A vortex is supposedly swirling centers of energy which promotes healing, meditation and self-exploration.
 You find them out on the red rock formations, usually a short hike in.

 We visited a few and I remember sitting down on one, closing my eyes and I swear I felt something.
 Could have been all my imagination, but I felt more at ease after we left, almost like I just did a long spout of meditation.